airbus-seclab/diffware/README.md

 fact_extractor/install.py
 ```

-Make sure the `tlsh` is installed:
+Make sure the `tlsh` and `argcomplete` are installed:

 ```
-pip3 install tlsh
+pip3 install tlsh argcomplete
 ```

 Finally, clone this repository: